shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

 ## Current state (as of this writing)

+**[STANDING CONTEXT, stated by Ryan 2026-09-14 - re-read this every session, it keeps getting lost across auto-summaries]**
+1. **This is still benchtop development.** Nothing here is installed in the actual freezer enclosure yet.
+Don't treat "confirmed on real hardware" entries elsewhere in this file as "confirmed in the final deployment" - they mean "confirmed on the benchtop rig."
+2. **All three sensors (internal DHT22, external DHT22, and the BLE sensor if attached) are sitting within inches of each other** on the bench right now.
+Internal/external readings tracking each other closely is expected right now and is NOT evidence the fixed-identity/ fallback logic is broken - there's no real environmental separation yet to tell them apart.
+3. **The relays are not switching any actual devices** - no real heater, fan, dehumidifier, or light is connected downstream of them right now.
+A relay "safety cutoff" (e.g. the 20-minute heater max-runtime) firing is expected/mechanical in this state, not evidence of an actual heating/cooling problem, since there's no real thermal load for the internal temperature to ever respond to.
+4. **No separate power supply is available yet.** Everything currently has to be powered off the Pi's own GPIO 5V/3.3V pins for testing - don't suggest an external PSU as a near-term fix without checking whether one has become available.

 - **`main` is current and complete.** The `ble-genericization` branch (full SensorPush→generic-BLE rebrand, the fixed-sensor-identity dashboard redesign, branch-selection in the update system, and